-5 Best Caching Plugins to Speed up Your Site
+5 Best Caching Solutions to Speed up Your Site

 Say you started a business and are working on getting your website up and running.
 Maybe you chose WordPress because of its reputation for being user-friendly, affordable, and easily customizable.
-Now that you’ve been working with your site for a few days, you’ve realized that there’s more to it than you originally thought.
-Your site is loading slowly, and you’re not sure how to fix that problem.
+Now that you’ve been working with your site for a few days, you’ve realized that there’s more to it than you had originally anticipated.
+Your site is loading slowly, and you’re not sure how to fix the problem.

-This data storage function helps increase your WordPress website’s page load speed by saving, or caching, the files that are used most frequently.
-A plugin is one way to add caching to your WordPress site.
+This data storage function helps decrease your WordPress website’s page load speed by saving, or caching, the files that are used most frequently.
+While WP Engine’s EverCache® feature is a great way to speed up your site, installing a plugin is another way you can add caching to your WordPress site.

 This guide will help you determine if a plugin is right for you and break down the top 5 WordPress cache plugins.